malekai101/terraform-automation-reference/README.md

 ### <span>test_project.tf</span>

 The test project file is a sample on a file onboarding a project.
 Modules are instantiated from the Terraform Cloud Private Module Registry.
 The modules in use in this file are demo modules the code for which is shared publicly.
+If one were to build upon this code, they would need to upload the modules into their TFC private module registry (code locations included below) and change the `source` and `version` properties to match the new registry.

 #### The Workspace and Repo Module